 The Structure Of The Human Eye

-The human eye is a sensory organ which allows vision and provides information about the outside world to the brain, using light reflected off of objects in the surrounding world.
+The human eye is a sensory organ that allows vision and provides information about the outside world to the brain, using light reflected off of objects in the surrounding world.

 The human eye is made out of two different pieces fused together.
 There is a posterior segment and an anterior segment.
 The anterior segment of the eye is made out of the lens, the iris, and the cornea.
 The cornea of the eye is made out of a retina, the vitreous, and shell called the sclera.
 The cornea is bonded to the posterior segment of the eye.
 The iris is a circular structure with pigment in it that surrounds the pupil of the eye, and the pupil of the eye adjusts to control the amount of light entering it.
 Light pushes through the pupil and the lens beyond it, entering into the eye through the cornea.